JustSift/ReSift/docs/introduction/what-is-resift.md

 Simply put, **ReSift is a state management library for fetches** with the goal of giving your team a capable standard for fetching, storing, and reacting to data.

+We like to think of ReSift as the Relay of REST.

 ReSift is in the same class of tools as Relay and the Apollo Client.
 However, ReSift does _not_ require GraphQL.

 [See this doc for a comparison of ReSift vs Relay/Apollo](../guides/resift-vs-apollo-relay.md).

 ## Motivation

-When you start to develop a React application, you soon realize that there is a lot more than meets the eye regarding data fetching.
+When you start developing a React application, you soon realize that there is a lot more than meets the eye regarding data fetching.

 With every fetch we need to know: